Jaymo33/Blog-Extensor/src/content/blog/how-many-grams-is-1-cup-of-potatoes.md

     "name": "How do I measure 1.0 cups of potatoes without a scale?", "acceptedAnswer": {
     "@type": "Answer",
     "text": "Lightly fill a measuring cup with diced potatoes, avoiding packing them down.
 For accuracy, fluff them with a fork first.
-If the recipe calls for \"heaped\" cups, note that this could add 10–20% more weight."
+If the recipe calls for "heaped" cups, note that this could add 10–20% more weight."
     }
     },
     {